 - Richard Goldstone, who headed the highly distorted UN fact-finding mission after the conflict, later renounced much of his criticism of Israel, stating: “If I had known then what I know now, the Goldstone Report would have been a different document.”

-In the years after Israel left Gaza, the residents of southern Israel had endured the firing of thousands of rockets and mortars from the Gaza Strip.
-The indiscriminate use of these weapons against civilian centres – in some cases on a daily basis – constituted a war crime toward which the UN was largely silent (despite Israel’s appeals).
+In the years after Israel left Gaza, the residents of southern Israel endured thousands of missiles and mortars from the Gaza Strip.
+The indiscriminate use of these weapons against civilian centres constituted a war crime, about which the UN, despite Israeli appeals, remained largely silent.

-On December 27th, 2008, a three-week operation was launched by Israel against Hamas targets, in order to put a stop to the missile threat and restore quiet and security to the residents of southern Israel.
-IDF missions focused explicitly on Hamas and other terror groups, including Hamas personnel, weapons caches, missile launch sites, and affiliated infrastructure.
-Throughout the operation, the IDF faced the extraordinary challenge of fighting terror operatives fighting from civilian locations, in some cases using mosques and schools as weapons caches.
+On December 27th, 2008, a three-week operation was launched by Israel against Hamas targets, in order to put a stop to the missile threat.
+IDF missions focused on personnel, weapons caches, missile launch sites, and affiliated infrastructure of Hamas and other terror groups.

-After Operation Cast Lead, the UN commissioned a fact-finding mission to investigate the various allegations of war crimes, mostly directed against Israel.
-Richard Goldstone, the South African jurist, was to lead the probe and publish a report on his findings.
-One of the members of the fact finding mission, Christine Chinkin, openly stated before the inquiry was even commissioned that she believed Israel was guilty of war crimes.
-Despite her obvious bias, she was included in the fact-finding mission.1 The report bizarrely made little mention of Hamas’ indiscriminate missile fire on southern Israel, and made virtually no effort to verify allegations made against Israel.
+After Operation Cast Lead, the UN commissioned a fact-finding mission to investigate allegations of war crimes directed against Israel.
+Richard Goldstone, a South African jurist, led the probe and published a Report on his findings.
+One member of the fact finding mission, Christine Chinkin, openly stated before the inquiry was even commissioned that she believed Israel was guilty of war crimes.
+Despite her obvious bias, she was included in the fact-finding mission.1 The report made little mention of Hamas’ indiscriminate missile fire on southern Israel and made virtually no effort to verify allegations made against Israel.

 Two years later, Goldstone wrote an op-ed in the Washington Post that amounted to a retraction of inflammatory sections of the report: “If I had known then what I know now, the Goldstone Report would have been a different document.”
-He noted, “Israel has dedicated significant resources to investigate over 400 allegations of operational misconduct in Gaza” while “the de facto authorities (i.e., Hamas) have not conducted any investigations into the launching of rocket and mortar attacks against Israel.”3 Goldstone further stated that his investigations “indicate that civilians were not intentionally targeted as a matter of policy” – in stark contrast to his initial findings.3
+He noted, “Israel has dedicated significant resources to investigate over 400 allegations of operational misconduct in Gaza” while “the de facto authorities (i.e., Hamas) have not conducted any investigations into the launching of rocket and mortar attacks against Israel.”3 Goldstone further stated that his investigations “indicate that civilians were not intentionally targeted as a matter of policy”.3

 The IDF, as part of its own inquiry, indicted two soldiers for misconduct during Operation Cast Lead.4 Hamas recanted its initial claims that only 49 Hamas members were killed, admitting that the real number was some 700 operatives.5